pankrator/IP-2016/week 5/README.md

 **Output:**

 You are to output all subsets of the set, each on a new line, separating the numbers in each subset with a single space.
 Print an empty line for the empty set.
+It doesn't matter which subset is printed on each line.

 **Example:**